-Initialize a DBDATETIME value to Jan 1, 1900 12:00:00:000AM.
+Description Initialize a DBDATETIME value to Jan 1, 1900 12:00:0000AM.

-RETCODE dbdatezero(dbproc, dateptr)
+Syntax RETCODE dbdatezero(dbproc, dateptr)

 DBPROCESS dbproc; DBDATETIME dateptr;

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and the server.
+Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
+It contains all the information that DB- Library uses to manage communications and data between the front end and the server.
+This parameter may be NULL. dateptr A pointer to the DBDATETIME variable to initialize.
+Return value SUCCEED or FAIL. dbdatezero returns FAIL if dateptr is NULL.
+Usage • dbdatezero initializes a DBDATETIME value to Jan 1, 1900 12:00:0000AM. • The range of legal DBDATETIME values is from January 1, 1753 to December 31, 9999.

-dateptr

-A pointer to the DBDATETIME variable to initialize.

-dbdatezero returns FAIL if dateptr is NULL.

-dbdatezero initializes a DBDATETIME value to Jan 1, 1900 12:00:00:000AM.

-• The range of legal DBDATETIME values is from January 1, 1753 to December 31, 9999.
 DBDATETIME values have a precision of 1/300th of a second (3.33 milliseconds).

-See also dbdate4zero
+See also dbdate4zero dbdatlen

-dbdatlen

 Description Return the length of the data in a regular result column.

-Syntax DBINT dbdatlen(dbproc, column)

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and column.
+Syntax DBINT dbdatlen(dbproc, column) DBPROCESS dbproc; int column; Parameters dbproc A pointer to the DBPROCESS structure that provides the connection particular front-end/server process.
+It contains all the information tha Library uses to manage communications and data between the front en server. t DB- column The number of the column of interest.
+The first column is number 1.
+Return value The length, in bytes, of the data that would be returned for the particular column.
 If the data has a null value, dbdatlen returns 0.
-If the column number is not in range, dbdatlen returns -1.
+If the column nu is not in range, dbdatlen returns -1.